BenAlston/stalkie_ref_genome_assembly/lab_book/useful_hpc_stuff.md

 #SBATCH --job-name=array_test
 #SBATCH --mem=1G
 #SBATCH --time=01:00:00
-#SBATCH --array 0-3%4 # change depending on how many assemblies you're making
+#SBATCH --array 0-3%4 # change depending on how many tasks you need doing
 #SBATCH -e error.txt

 inputs=('in1' 'in2' 'in3' 'in4')